Adeline Dutton Train Whitney: Personal life

-Whitney privately opposed women's suffrage, and took no part in public life (in accordance with the traditional approach for women expressed in her books).
+Whitney privately opposed women's suffrage, and took no part in public life.
 Her daughter, Caroline Leslie Field, published prose and verse.
 She was known to the reading public through her contributions to periodicals.
 Whitney died in Milton at the age of 81.

 Style and themes

-Whitney wrote mainly for young girls and supported conservative values.
-She promoted the message of the era that a woman's happiest place is in the home, the source of all goodness.
-As this was popular among parents, her books sold extremely well throughout her life.
+Whitney wrote mainly for young girls and supported conservative values, notably the belief that a woman's happiest place is in the home.

-In the Apostles' Creed, on which Whitney found rest, is the article "I believe in the communion of saints," and Whitney, in this poem, expressed the idea of the primitive church, of a living, unbroken sympathy between their departed friends and themselves.
-They believed that in the services of the church their beloved ones once more drew near to them, and as in family prayers, the whole family in heaven and on earth united.